Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Cross-Domain Adaptation

 \subsection{Latent-Consistent Finetuning}

 As introduced in \S~\ref{sec:manipulation}, based on the StyleGAN2 generator $\text{G}$ that is pre-trained on the real-face domain $\mathcal{A}$, we edit latent code in the latent space $\mathcal{S}$ via its mutual mapping with the facial attribute space $\mathcal{P}$ parameterized by human 3DMM.
-To make the best of the well-defined semantics parameterization on human faces and to maintain the consistency of our disentangled latent embedding, we propose to reuse both spaces for cross-domain face manipulation and perform domain-consistent generator finetuning to ensure that the cross-domain latent code could be effectively mapped to each domain-specific generator.
+To make the best of the well-defined parameterization on human faces and to maintain the consistency of our disentangled latent embedding, we propose to adapt the in-domain latent space to out-domain by performing domain-consistent finetuning of the generator to ensure that the cross-domain latent code could be effectively mapped to each domain-specific generator.
+The key for the domain adaptation is to finetune StyleGAN2 with proper regularization to ensure the alignment of latent spaces.
+Different from the existing methods~\cite{DBLP:arxiv/huang2020unsupervised,DBLP:toonify} that align the $\mathcal{W}$ space by swapping or fixing low-level convolutional layers, we innovatively align the style space by fixing the affine transformation layers, the weights converting the latent code from $\mathcal{W}^+$ to $\mathcal{S}$.
+This design is tailored for our disentangled mapping in the style space so as to make the editings consistent across different domains.